 Add the melted butter mixture to the graham cracker crumbs and Powdered sugar and pulse until it comes together.

-Pat it into a 9 x 13 pan, I used parchment paper as a liner for easy removal.
+Pat the bottom layer it into a 9 x 13 pan, I used parchment paper as a liner for easy removal.
 Allow this mixture to cool for at least 15 minutes before adding the final layer of chocolate /peanut butter goodness.

-In a 2 cup meausuring cup, add your chocolate chips and Skippy Peanut Butter and microwave for 90 seconds.
-Just check your mixture half way as microwaves vary.
+In a 2 cup measuring cup, add your chocolate chips and Skippy Peanut Butter and microwave for 90 seconds.
+Just check your mixture halfway as microwaves vary.

 Pour this over your peanut butter mixture and spread evenly.
-Allow to cool in the fridge for 1 hour.
+Allow cooling in the fridge for 1 hour.